isomerpages/moh-vaccinegov/_locations/polyclinics.md

 Locations that are administering the Covid-19 Vaccines.

 **For COVID-19 vaccination at the Polyclinics:**
-* Walk-ins only accepted for persons aged 80 years and above..
+* Walk-ins only accepted for persons aged 80 years and above.
-* For all other age groups, polyclinics will only accept appointments made via the National Appointment System which can be accessed via the SMS invitation
+* For all other age groups, polyclinics will only accept appointments made via the National Appointment System which can be accessed via the SMS invitation.
-* Alternatively, individuals can visit the nearest Joint Testing & Vaccination Centre (JTVC) which has higher vaccination capacityy
+* Alternatively, individuals can visit the nearest Joint Testing & Vaccination Centre (JTVC) which has higher vaccination capacity.

 **Normal Operating Hours:**<br>
 8am – 4.30pm Monday – Friday,<br>